svetoslav-zhekov/ProjectMountainPeak/README.md

 ## Commits
 * Commits are named almost the same way as branches, again before name we put ```init|update|feature|fix```, after this we use ```:``` and put commit message, you are allowed to use spaces in commit messages.
 Example: ```update: changed property name```.

+## Pull Requests
+* Always use Squash and Merge as a completion strategy!
+* Always double check everything before merging!

 # ℹ️ Project Conventions ℹ️

 ## Summaries